-Disaster Support
+■ Disaster Support

-In and outside Japan, MCC provides monetary and material donations to areas affected by natural disasters, such as hurricanes Harvey and Irma, which struck the United States in August 2017, and the devastating flooding in West Japan in July 2018.
+In and outside Japan, MCC provides monetary and material donations to areas affected by natural disasters.
+Within Japan, we also actively provide human support to affected areas, including employee volunteering.

-Furthermore, we actively provide human support.
-For example, we backed employee volunteer activities carried out in partnership with an NPO to aid recovery after the July 2018 flooding.
+In particular, we backed employee volunteer activities carried out from July to September 2018 in partnership with an NPO to aid the recovery from the July 2018 flooding in West Japan.

-As part of efforts to support recovery in Japan's Tohoku region, since 2013, the MCHC Group has held an annual market featuring local specialty products from lwate, Miyagi and Fukushima prefectures.
-Beginning in 2017, we also carried out a project in which high school students directly sell products they develop and manufacture themselves using locally produced goods.
+As part of efforts to support recovery in Japan's Tohoku region, since 2013, the MCHC Group has held an annual market featuring local specialty products from Iwate, Miyagi and Fukushima prefectures.
+We also carry out a project in which high school students directly sell products they develop and manufacture themselves using locally produced goods at these markets.
 Going forward, we will continue to support recovery directly and the recovery initiatives of Tohoku residents.

-July 2018 Volunteers in areas affected by floods (Mizushima Plant)
+July 2018 Volunteers in areas affected by floods (Okayama Plant)